Major & Minor Version Release Schedule

 Removing valid values for fields (from an enum)

 Changing the types of fields (string => int) (string => array)

 Requiring a field that was previously not required

 Changing type of field (string => int) (string => array)

 Adding new routes (including by url params)

 Adding new valid params to the schema (query + body)

 All new versions will be communicated via our Standard Release Notes Process.

 All released APIs are available for at least 1 year.
-You can use any released version until the October of the following year (e.g., APIs released between Oct 15, 2018 - Oct 15, 2019 will be usable until Oct 15, 2020).
-Depending on how often your team releases/updates existing integrations, you can begin transitioning a year in advance.
-However, new functionality is only provided to the latest API versions.
+You can use any released version until the October of the following year (e.g., APIs released between Oct 31, 2019 - Oct 31, 2020 will be available until Oct 31, 2021).

 All changes undergo thorough testing and validation before being enabled in any user facing Environment.
 All changes require a detailed specification, implementation plan, and test plan before development begins.
 As part of development, automated unit, integration, and end-to-end tests are built as appropriate, with automatically enforced code coverage.
 New features are broken down into small incremental changes, and undergo in-depth code review before they can be merged into the master code repository.
 Once merged, changes undergo additional manual and automated testing to ensure the feature is implemented according to the specification and does not introduce any unintended regressions to any currently supported version.
 Before new code is deployed to any user facing site, all existing automated and manual tests must pass.